 Written by Stacey Kelleher.
 Reviewed by cleaning expert Sean Busch.

-Because the compartments that hold grinds and water are poorly-ventilated and hard to dry out completely, your coffee maker is the ideal place for mold to reproduce.A few years ago, television news outlets in three major U.S. cities swabbed 29 different machines and discovered more than half of the coffee makers had bacteria counts in the millions.
-Meanwhile, another study reported that coffee reservoirs are one of the top 10 most germ-laden places in your home.
-This same study determined that 9% of brewing machines had coliform bacteria (the same family of bacteria that includes Salmonella and E. coli).
+Television news outlets in three major US cities swabbed 29 different machines and discovered more than half of them had bacteria counts in the millions.
+Meanwhile, another study reported that coffee reservoirs are one of the top 10 most germ-laden places in your home – and 9% contained coliform bacteria (the same family of bacteria that includes salmonella and E. coli).

-Possible Health Issues from Moldy CoffeeThough you might only have one or two cups each day, moldy coffee can cause adverse health reactions, especially for individuals with allergies, compromised immune systems, or other underlying health conditions.
-Mold spores can trigger side effects like sneezing, sinus blockage, headache, and even chronic respiratory infections.
-Some people have even reported reactions like loose stools, bloating, and upset stomach.
+Though you might only have 1-2 cups each day, moldy coffee can cause adverse health reactions.
+This is especially true for people with allergies, compromised immune systems, and other underlying health conditions.
+Mold spores can trigger side effects like sneezing, sinus blockage, headache, chronic respiratory infections, loose stools, bloating, and upset stomach.

 How Often Should I Clean My Coffee Maker?

-Clean Your Coffee Maker with Vinegar in Six Simple Steps:
+How to Clean a Coffee Maker with Vinegar

-- Insert a filter to catch loose grinds and prevent leaks.
-Start the machine and brew once with the vinegar solution.
-Run 2-3 more cycles using only filtered water.
+5. Run 2-3 more cycles using only filtered water.
 When complete, turn off your coffee maker and let it cool completely.
-You’ll know the unit is completely flushed out when you detect no vinegar aroma.
+You’ll know the unit is completely flushed out when you no longer detect the scent of vinegar.

 Get the best tips from the cleaning obsessed.